-ITEM 13: TRANSFER AGENT AND REGISTRAR
+13. TRANSFER AGENT AND REGISTRAR

-The transfer agent and registrar for the Common Shares of the Corporation is Computershare Trust Company of Canada at its place of business in the city of Montréal, Québec.
+The transfer agent and registrar for the common shares of the Corporation is Computershare Trust Company of Canada at its place of business in the city of Montréal, Québec.

-ITEM 14: MATERIAL CONTRACTS
+14. MATERIAL CONTRACTS

-The Corporation has no material contracts other than its Amended and Restated Credit Agreement entered into by, among others, the Corporation and a group of lenders.
-The Corporation has increased its credit facility under the Agreement to \$200 million in March 2014.
-This credit facility allows Héroux-Devtek to borrow (either in Canadian or US currency equivalent) from a group of banks for working capital, capital expenditures and other general corporate purposes including acquisitions.
-This credit facility is secured by all assets of the Corporation, is subject to certain restrictive covenants and corporate guarantees granted by its main subsidiaries (which have also provided security over their assets) and matures on March 16, 2019.
+The Corporation has no material contracts other than its Amended and Restated Credit Agreement entered into by, among others, the Corporation and a group of lenders and the Investor Rights Agreement described in item 7 above.
+Under the Amended and Restated Credit Agreement, the Corporation has increased its credit facility to \$200 million in March 2014.
+This Facility allows Héroux-Devtek to borrow (either in Canadian or US currency equivalent) from a group of banks for working capital, capital expenditures and other general corporate purposes including acquisitions.
+This Facility is secured by all assets of the Corporation, is subject to certain restrictive covenants and corporate guarantees granted by its main subsidiaries (which have also provided security over their assets) and matures on March 16, 2019.

-ITEM 15: ADDITIONAL INFORMATION
+15. ADDITIONAL INFORMATION

-Additional information including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and, options to purchase securities where applicable, is contained in the Corporation's Management Proxy Circular dated June 20, 2013 and prepared in connection with the Annual Meeting of Shareholders of the Corporation, held on August 1, 2013.
+Additional information including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and, options to purchase securities where applicable, is contained in the Corporation's Management Proxy Circular dated June 20, 2014 and prepared in connection with the Annual Meeting of Shareholders of the Corporation, held on August 7, 2014.
 Additional information is provided in the Corporation's comparative consolidated financial statements and management, discussion and analysis for its most recently completed fiscal year.